×

 Example:

-A five minute microlearning module teaches clerks how to handle electronic filing intake.
-It covers checking documents, assessing fees, issuing receipts, and returning conformed copies using anonymised screenshots.
+Improve case flow, record accuracy, and public access with short refreshers court staff can use in the flow of work.
+It covers checking documents, assessing fees, issuing receipts, and returning conformed copies using anonymized screenshots.
 The lesson is accessible through the case management system and ends with a short checklist to review key points.

 Engaging Scenarios